paulboulescu/frontend-nanodegree-arcade-game-master/README.md

 * _js/resources.js_ - an image loading utility
 * _images/*_ - image resources for different game elements
 * _.gitattributes_ - sets the default behavior, in case people don't have `core.autocrlf set. \# https://help.github.com/articles/dealing-with-line-endings/ * text=auto`
-* _.CONTRIBUTING.md_ - guideline for contributing to this project
+* _CONTRIBUTING.md_ - guideline for contributing to this project
-* _.README.md_ - this current document
+* _README.md_ - this current document

 ## External Dependencies
-* There are no external dependencies
+* There are no external dependencies.

 ## Known Issues
-The game does not work on mobile and tables
+The game does not work on mobile and tablets.

 ## Use Example
-The project can be used as it is, for entertainment purposes, or to develop other similar projects, based on its functionalities.
+The project can be used as it is, for entertainment purposes, or to develop other similar projects, based on its current functionalities.

 ## License
 **MIT License**